Bulk Bags Lifting Guidelines

 - Any pallets used are of appropriate size and the bag does not overhang the sides.

-- The forklift driver or crane/hoist operator has a clear line of sight before moving the FIBC and all personnel are safely clear of the area.
+- The forklift driver or crane/hoist operator has a clear line of sight before moving the FIBC and all personnel is safely clear of the area.

 “Lifting a bulk bag by fewer than the full number of lift loops or sleeves it was designed for can place undue stress on the bag material, causing damage and possible failure, while making the load unstable and potentially hazardous to personnel.” – ABC Polymer Bag Experts